bilaalrashid/HealthKitPoison/README.md

 #  HealthKitPoison

-A quick proof-of-concept that shows how to spoof authentic data in HealthKit.
+A quick proof-of-concept that demonstrates spoofing authentic data in HealthKit.

 ## Mitigations